HashkeyHSK/2024-Hackerhouse-Taichu-HongKong/README.md

 # Hash Perp

 ## Overview
+A decentralized perpetual protocol whose liquidity is based on the HypherIndex Swap on the HashKey chain.
-A decentralized perp,LP comes from HypherIndex, Open and transparent, Support decentralized liquidation
+Open and transparent, Support decentralized liquidation.

 Isolated Margin Mode